-- Sponsors of group health plans, including employers, unions, churches, Federal, State and local governments, among others, that provide prescription drug coverage to Medicare Part D-eligible individuals must disclose creditability status to CMS. - Though the disclosure requirement applies to prescription drug coverage provided to Medicare Part Deligible individuals, group health plan sponsors may want to consider providing the disclosure to CMS even if they're not aware of Part Deligible members in their group health plan.
-This is because of the difficulty in determining whether employees' spouses or dependents are Medicare-eligible. - Plan sponsors that have applied for and anticipate receiving payment for the retiree drug subsidy (RDS) are not required to make this disclosure to CMS.
+- Sponsors of group health plans, including employers, unions, churches, federal, state and local governments, among others, that provide prescription drug coverage to Medicare Part D-eligible individuals must disclose creditability status to CMS. - Though the disclosure requirement applies to prescription drug coverage provided to Medicare Part Deligible individuals, group health plan sponsors may want to consider providing the Disclosure to CMS even if they're not aware of Part D-eligible members in their group health plan.
+This is because of the difficulty in determining whether employees' spouses or dependents are Medicare-eligible.

-42 CFR §423.884(c)(2)(iv) requires that a Plan Sponsor provide an attestation that its prescription drug coverage is at least actuarially equivalent to the standard prescription drug coverage under Part D as part of the application for the Retiree Drug Subsidy (RDS).
-Therefore, because the actuarial equivalence standard includes the creditable coverage standard, a sponsor that has been approved for the RDS is exempt from filing the Disclosure to CMS Form with respect to those qualified covered retirees for which the Sponsor is claiming the RDS.
+42 CFR §423.884(c)(2)(iv) requires that a Plan Sponsor provide an attestation that its prescription drug coverage is at least actuarially equivalent to the standard prescription drug coverage under Part D as part of the application for the RDS.
+Therefore, because the actuarial equivalence standard includes the creditable coverage standard, a sponsor that has been approved for the RDS is exempt from filing the Disclosure to CMS form with respect to those qualified covered retirees for which the sponsor is claiming the RDS.
 The sponsor's RDS application serves as its Disclosure to CMS under 42 CFR §423.56(e).
-For example: If a plan option has 100 retired beneficiaries and the plan claims RDS for 97 of them, the plan must report the 3 non-RDS participants on the Disclosure to CMS form, in addition to the non-RDS participants on other plan options.
+For example, if a plan option has 100 retired beneficiaries and the plan claims RDS for 97 of them, the plan must report the 3 non-RDS participants on the Disclosure to CMS form, in addition to the non-RDS participants on other plan options.